 Secretariat and Controllers.
 Our Supervisory Board appoints and dismisses a Secretary and Assistant Secretary as proposed by the Supervisory Board.
 Furthermore, the Managing Board makes an Executive Secretary available to the Supervisory Board, who is appointed and dismissed by the Supervisory Board.
 The Secretary, Assistant Secretary and Executive Secretary constitute the Secretariat of the Board.
 The mission of the Secretariat is primarily to organize meetings, ensure continuing education and training of the Supervisory Board members, as well as record-keeping.
 Through March 18, 2005, the Secretary was Mr. Bertrand Loubert, the Assistant Secretary was Mr. Luciano Acciari, and the Executive Secretary was Mr. Pierre Ollivier, who is also our General Counsel.
-Mr. Willem Steenstra Toussaint also supports the activities of the Secretariat.
-Since March 18, 2005, Mr. Acciari and Mr. Loubert serve as Secretary and Vice Secretary, respectively, for the Supervisory Board, and for each of the Compensation, Nominating and Corporate Governance and Strategic Committees of our Supervisory Board, while Mr. Steenstra Toussaint serves as Secretary of the Audit Committee.
+Mr. Willem Steenstra Toussaint also supports the activities of the Supervisory Board, and for each of the Compensation, Nominating and Corporate Governance and Strategic Committees of our Supervisory Board, while Mr. Steenstra Toussaint serves as Secretary of the Audit Committee.
 Mr. Ollivier continues to serve as Executive Secretary of our Supervisory Board.